June 24-27, 2024

 - Recreation Supervisor

 Trainings, as well as an on-site orientation, are a vital part of being an Adult Advisor for this program.
-You must attend one session for each of the following trainings to become an Adult Advisor for Summer Academy 2023.
-Each training will be offered twice via Zoom.
+Additional training requirements will be posted soon.

 Needs-based scholarships are available for youth who participate in Statewide Educational Experiences.
 Scholarships require an application that is submitted to the state office.
 For more information on these scholarships and to apply, please visit the Scholarship page on our website.